-- \bullet Kill switch \boxtimes in basic position the ignition circuit is closed in this position and the engine can be started. - Kill switch ⋈ pressed the ignition circuit is open in this position, the engine goes out if it was running, or does not start if it was off.
+- Kill switch $\boxtimes$ in basic position the ignition circuit is closed in this position and the engine can be started. - Kill switch ⋈ pressed the ignition circuit is open in this position, the engine goes out if it was running, or does not start if it was off.

-6.5 Kill switch (All XCF-W models)
+6.5 Kill switch (XCF-W)